-SØRFOND was established back in 2011, after an initiative by the Films from the South Festival, a festival run by Stiftelsen Festivalkontoret.
-Since the beginning SØRFOND has been jointly run by Stiftelsen Festivalkontoret and the Norwegian Film Institute.
+SØRFOND was established in 2011, after an initiative by the Films from the South Festival, a festival run by Stiftelsen Festivalkontoret.
+Since the beginning, SØRFOND has been jointly run by Stiftelsen Festivalkontoret and the Norwegian Film Institute.

 Stiftelsen Festivalkontoret and the Norwegian Film Institute recognized that it is difficult for filmmakers in developing countries to realize film projects that are locally based, despite the great demand for such productions.
 Filmmakers in developing countries have the need for both production capital and international professional networks.
 It is in that spirit that SØRFOND was created.

 - FILM FORMAT - Fiction and documentary films of feature-length (Minimum 50 minutes).